orblivion/KiwixSandstorm/README.md

 Bootstrap, jquery, and jquery-file-upload are dependencies.
 I didn't want to include them in the source.
 Instead, they are loaded as dependencies during the build process, and symlinked into the static directory.

+## CPU-heavy progress bar

+Earlier versions had a upload progress bar (either Bootstrap or Jquery, not sure which) that made my laptop huff and puff a lot.
+So for now it just shows progress in the form of text.

 # LICENSE

 ## This app itself